UCLALibrary/LBS/README.md

 **Run manually to generate reports at the command line using Docker**

 - Configure QDB to run in a Docker environment as described above
-- Use `docker-compose up` to start the container
+- Use `docker compose up` to start the container
-- open another terminal in which to run the script (or run via `docker-compose up -d`)
+- open another terminal in which to run the script (or run via `docker compose up -d`)
 - run the VPN if you are outside of the UCLA ip space
 - run the script with different flags to test
 - use the --email flag to send an email with the attached report(s) to the recipients

-docker-compose exec django python manage.py run_qdb_reporter -l docker-compose exec django python manage.py run_qdb_reporter -y 2017 -m 5 -u 6 -r
+docker compose exec django python manage.py run_qdb_reporter -l docker compose exec django python manage.py run_qdb_reporter -y 2017 -m 5 -u 6 -r

 -l --list_units - List all the units
 -y --year - Year of the report